-Extra Money for Veterans
+Extra money for veterans

 If you’re a qualified United States Military Personnel, you can get an extra 1 percent on the down payment and closing costs.

-To be considered qualified, you must be a veteran who served in the active military who did not leave with a dishonorable discharge; active duty United States military; active reservist; or active member of the National Guard.
+To be considered qualified, you must be a veteran who served in the active military and did not leave with a dishonorable discharge; active duty United States military; active reservist; or active member of the National Guard.

 Drawbacks to the Home in Five Program

 A couple downsides to the program: there is a 2 percent administrative fee and the interest rate on a Home in Five Advantage loan is going to be higher than the lowest traditional FHA loan rate, according to the Phoenix Business Journal.

 “There are some people that would benefit more from a conventional (or traditional FHA) loan, and that’s where a loan officer’s expertise comes in,” Brown said in the Phoenix Business Journal article.
 “But if you qualify for the program, why not take an extra 3 percent from Maricopa County versus not getting anything?”